-Expenditures may need to be evaluated at multiple levels (e.g., location, department, etc.) using available documentation when identifying all costs incident to the research.
+Expenditures may need to be evaluated at multiple levels (e.g., location, department, etc.) using the available documentation when identifying all costs incident to the research.
 Taxpayers should carefully account for the technical nuances with each set of requirements and should appropriately document this approach.
 In addition, all costs incident to the research includes direct and indirect costs which may need to be allocated between Section 174 and Section 162.
 Taxpayers should evaluate all facts when establishing allocation methodologies.
-If taxpayers can implement the necessary changes to contemporaneously track these costs during 2022, this could ease the administrative burden of identifying these costs after the tax year-end.
+If taxpayers can implement the necessary changes to contemporaneously track these costs, this could ease the administrative burden of identifying these costs after the tax year end.

 Timing of the R&E benefit

 While taxpayers will still receive a benefit for the R&E costs that are paid or incurred, these costs can no longer be deducted in the current tax year.
-The required amortization and capitalization will create a timing difference that could impact cash flow and funding activities such as R&D. For example, if a taxpayer incurred $1,000,000 in R&E in the 2022 tax year, the current year benefit will only be $100,000 (i.e., 100% deduction / 5 years x 50% midyear convention), effectively creating a 90% reduction in benefit for 2022.
+The required amortization and capitalization will create a timing difference that could impact cashflow and funding activities such as R&D. For example, if a taxpayer incurred $1 million in R&E in the 2022 tax year, the current year benefit will only be $100,000 (i.e., 100% deduction divided into 5 years multiplied by the 50% midyear convention), effectively creating a 90% reduction in benefit for 2022.
 This reduction would be even greater for foreign R&E costs.

 Changes to tax planning